signalfx/tracing-examples/profiling/README.md

-# Profiling Workshop
+# AlwaysOn Profiling Workshop

-This workshop will guide you through running a service with the [Splunk Distribution of OpenTelemetry Java](https://github.com/signalfx/splunk-otel-java) instrumentation, including the always-on profiler.
+This workshop will guide you through running a service with the [Splunk Distribution of OpenTelemetry Java](https://github.com/signalfx/splunk-otel-java) instrumentation, including the AlwaysOn profiler.

 ## Prerequisites